 - If this is the case, try to reduce the number of things connecting to your Hub by logging into My Account and going through our handy speed test!

-Virgin Media is not the only broadband provider that’s bandwidth cannot handle dozens of devices at once – If you have a large family with many different gadgets, laptops and tablets in use simultaneously then your internet speeds will get very slow.
+Virgin Media is not the only broadband provider that’s bandwidth cannot handle dozens of devices at once.
+If you have a large family with many different gadgets, laptops, and tablets in use simultaneously, then your speeds will get very slow.

 This is because there is only so much traffic that can flow through your connection, much like water flowing through a pipe.
-The pipe ultimately decides how much water can flow through it, and the analogy applies to your internet connection as well.
+The pipe ultimately decides how much water can flow through it, and the analogy also applies to your connection.

-This means you may notice that your internet connection has slowed down considerably in recent months, or even days as a result of heavy traffic flow on the network.
+What it means is that you may notice that your connection has slowed down considerably in recent months or even days as a result of heavy traffic flow on the network.

 Many people think this is because their ISP’s service is going downhill but actually it’s because there are way too many devices connected to your home WiFi.
-If this is the case then you need to upgrade your internet connection.
+If this is the case, then you need to upgrade your connection.

 Virgin Media pricing is available in many different tiers, so it isn’t inherently expensive.
-If you think you are paying too much for your internet then try to shop around and see what is available in your area.
-You never know, there might be some great deals out there that you don’t know about.
+If you think you are paying too much then try to shop around and see what is available in your area.
+You never know; there might be some great deals out there that you don’t know about.